demipixel/redis-memolock-node/README.md

 cacheClient.delete(val);
 ```

 Pass `val` into your provided `getKey` function to get the Redis key.
-Works the same as `cacheService.delete`.
+Works the same as `MemolockCache.delete`.

 ## Options

-Options are available on `CacheService.get`, `CacheService.new`, and `CacheClient.get`.
+Options are available on `MemolockCache.get`, `MemolockCache.new`, and `CacheClient.get`.

-When using `CacheService.get`, you should always pass the same options for the same key to avoid unexpected behavior.
+When using `MemolockCache.get`, you should always pass the same options for the same key to avoid unexpected behavior.

 - `ttlMs`: How long before the cache expires in milliseconds.
-(Required for `CacheService.get` and `CacheClient.new`)
+(Required for `MemolockCache.get` and `CacheClient.new`)
 - `lockTimeout`: How long a lock is held.
 This should be longer than you expect a full fetch to take.
 If a process waits longer than `lockTimeout` for the cache to be populated, it will try again.
 (Default: 1000ms)
 - `maxAttempts`: How many lock timeouts before giving up and throwing an error.
 (Default: 3)
 - `forceRefresh`: Will ignore the cache and attempt to fetch the data again.
 Will not attempt a fetch if there's already a fetch in-progress.
 (Default: false)